 Probate, or the administration of a deceased person’s estate, can be complicated and daunting.
 There is often confusing jargon and seemingly incomprehensible documents.

-Our team of Probate lawyers are here to help you through this process, explaining complex terminology and offering clarity, expertise and reassurance.
+Our team of solicitors are here to help you through this process, explaining complex terminology and offering clarity, expertise and reassurance.

 In England and Wales, when someone dies without leaving a valid will, his/her estate (property, money, belongings etc.) must be shared out in accordance to the rules of intestacy.